-According to the International Bartenders Association, the Dry Martini is a “Before Dinner Cocktail” made of 6 cl of Gin and 1 cl of Dry Vermouth.
+According to the International Bartenders Association (IBA), the Dry Martini is a “Before Dinner Cocktail” made of 6 cl of Gin and 1 cl of Dry Vermouth.
 Ingredients should be poured into mixing glass with ice cubes, stirred well, and strained in chilled martini glass.
 Squeeze oil from lemon peel onto the drink, or garnish with olive.
-So, to be clear, the Martini asks for gin and not vodka (that would make the drink a Vodkatini, or a Kangaroo), it should be stirred and not shaken, it should not be too dry (with a 6 to 1 ratio you should be able to taste the vermouth), and it should be garnished either with lemon twist or with olive.
+So, to be clear, the Martini asks for gin and not vodka (that would make the drink a Vodkatini), it should be stirred and not shaken, it should not be too dry (with a 6 to 1 ratio you should be able to taste the vermouth), and it should be garnished either with lemon twist or with olive.

-The Vesper Martini first appeared in Ian Fleming’s 1953 book “Casino Royale” (written partly at the bar of the Duke’s Hotel in London, it seems) and gets its name from fictional double agent Vesper Lynd.
+The Vesper Martini first appeared in Ian Fleming’s 1953 book “Casino Royale” (written partly at the bar of the Duke’s Hotel in London) and gets its name from fictional spy Vesper Lynd.
 When James Bond orders the Vesper in the book, he instructs: “Three measures of Gordon’s, one of vodka, half a measure of Kina Lillet.
 Shake it very well until it’s ice-cold, then add a large thin slice of lemon peel.
 Got it?”
-This one is unortodoxical in three ways: first, it mixes gin and vodka, second, it is shaken and not stirred, and third it uses Kina Lillet, a fortified wine that is different from vermouth (it has quinine instead of wormwood.
-In 1986, the makers of Kina Lillet removed quinine, which made the Kina Lillet a completely different product called today Lillet Blanc.
-These days, the ingredient that most closely approximates the original kina lillet is Cocchi Americano.
+This one is unortodoxical in three ways: first, it mixes gin and vodka, second, it is shaken and not stirred, and third it uses Kina Lillet, a fortified wine that is different from vermouth (it has quinine instead of wormwood).

 The Gibson uses one or two pickled cocktail onion in place of the olive or lemon twist, adding an umami tone.
-The Gibson is believed to have been created by San Francisco businessman Walter D.K.
-Gibson in the late 1800s, who thought that eating onions prevented colds.
-The name might come from America’s first national standard of feminine idyllic beauty, the Gibson Girls.
-The Gibson garnishes the martini’s delicate body with two cocktail onions, that would represents a Gibson Girl’s two voluptuous breasts.
-Note: the Gibson is the only cocktail that calls for an even number of garnish; tradition would generally call this bad luck.
+Some say the name “Gibson” comes from San Francisco businessman Walter D.K.
+Gibson, who thought that eating onions prevented colds and so added these to his Martini, others connect the name with the famous Gibson Girls (the two cocktail onions would represents a Gibson Girl’s two voluptuous breasts).

 Hemingway Martini (In & out)

-The Martinez is the closest thing we’re making on a regular basis to the original martini: gin, sweet vermouth, bitters, and a twist.
+The Martinez is the closest thing to the ancestor of the Martini: Old Tom gin, sweet vermouth, bitters, and a twist.
+This will taste much sweeter than a standard Martini, but is worth trying.

 30ml Old Tom Gin